ryu1kn/multiline-string/README.md

 # multiline-string

-Remove leading space characters to let you nicely indent your multiline string in your code.
+Remove leading space characters to let you nicely indent your multiline strings in your code.

 ## Prerequisite